-DMAS will form a Language and Disability Access Community Focus Group that will be represented by the LEP and disabled communities, advocacy organizations, refugee resettlement organizations, and other state agencies with overlapping LEP clients and customers with disabilities.
+DMAS will form a Forum on Language and Disability Access that will be represented by the LEP and disabled communities, advocacy organizations, refugee resettlement organizations, and other state agencies with overlapping LEP clients and customers with disabilities.

-DMAS will also use studies, reports, or other relevant material produced by stakeholders as forms of stakeholders input.
+DMAS will also use studies, reports, or other relevant material produced by stakeholders as forms of stakeholders' input.